10 Retro Emulators to Play Early 80s Home Consoles on Your PC (1981-1986)

 The ColecoVision went head-to-head with Atari’s 5200 which had superior hardware but less commercial success.
 There were just under 150 game cartridges released for the system in total, though with the controversial first expansion module released added compatibility with Atari’s popular 2600 console.

 ColEm is an open-source ColecoVision emulator for a variety of systems.
-Official support comes in Windows, Linux, Maemo and Symbian flavours (amongst others) whilst there are ported versions for Mac and the PSP.
+Official support comes in Windows, Linux, Maemo and Symbian flavors (amongst others) whilst there are ported versions for Mac and the PSP.

 Marketing for Sega’s first console, the SG-1000, was focused mainly at the Asian and Australian markets, and thus the console never really gained any ground in Europe or North America.
-If you’re amongst those who missed out first time round then Bee is the emulator for you.
+If you’re amongst those who missed out first time round then Bee [Broken URL Removed] is the emulator for you.

 Compatibility is high, and the emulator works on Windows, Mac OS X and Linux.
 Bee also emulates a couple of other systems including the ColecoVision and Atari 2600.
 Kega Fusion is an emulator for Sega consoles will also emulate the SG-1000, on all three major operating systems.